Skip to main content

 SAMIRA Action Plan

-The SAMIRA action plan is the EU’s first comprehensive plan for action to support a safe, high quality and reliable use of radiological and nuclear technology in healthcare.
+The SAMIRA action plan is the EU’s first comprehensive plan to support the safe, high quality and reliable use of radiological and nuclear technology in healthcare.

 Adopted in February 2021, the Strategic Agenda for Medical Ionising Radiation Applications (SAMIRA) is the energy sector's contribution to Europe's Beating Cancer Plan, and a response to the EU Council's conclusion from 24 May 2019 on non-power nuclear and radiological technologies and applications.

-The SAMIRA action plan is the EU’s first comprehensive plan for action to support a safe, high quality and reliable use of radiological and nuclear technology in healthcare.
-It builds upon previous achievements and paves the way for future coordinated EU action.
-The action plan defines EU actions in 3 priority areas: securing the supply of medical radioisotopes, improving radiation quality and safety in medicine and facilitating innovation and the technological development of medical ionising radiation applications.
+The SAMIRA action plan is the EU’s first comprehensive plan to support the safe, high quality and reliable use of radiological and nuclear technology in healthcare.
+It defines 3 priority areas for EU action

 Securing the supply of medical radioisotopes

-The Euratom Supply Agency plays a key role in monitoring the supply of major medical radioisotopes and securing the supply of nuclear fuels and materials for the radioisotopes production.
-The Commission is examining the EU needs for other source materials and will consider EU support for their domestic production.
+The Euratom Supply Agency plays a key role in monitoring the supply of major medical radioisotopes and securing the supply of nuclear fuels and materials for radioisotopes production.
+The Commission is examining the EU's needs for other source materials and will consider EU support for their domestic production.

 The Commission also supports the long-term safety and security of the European research reactor fleet, as well as the safe and responsible management of waste from medical applications.

-To achieve the coordination and complementarity required in this area, the Commission has created the Steering Group on Quality and Safety (SGQS) of medical applications of ionising radiation, a group with representatives of EU countries from both the health and the radiation protection authorities.
-The SGQS will provide a common European platform to support the implementation and integration of European requirements for radiation protection and other quality and safety standards into the EU countries' health systems.
-It will develop in particular high-quality evidence, clinical guidelines and practical tools, and support their implementation in clinical practice across Europe.
+The SGQS offers a common platform to support the implementation of European requirements for radiation protection and other quality and safety standards into the EU national health systems.
+It develops in particular high-quality evidence, clinical guidelines and practical tools, and support their implementation in clinical practice across Europe.

-Specific actions aim to coordinate the implementation of the Euratom requirements for radiation protection in medicine with the relevant elements of EU health legislation and policy.
-Another key aspect concerns education and training of researchers and professionals in radiology, radiotherapy and nuclear medicine, where the SAMIRA Action Plan foresees further support through EU programmes in this area.
-Finally, the initiative seeks to reduce inequalities within and between EU countries by supporting access to modern technology and interventions.
+Another key aspect of SAMIRA is the education and training of researchers and professionals in radiology, radiotherapy and nuclear medicine.
+The initiative also seeks to reduce inequalities within and between EU countries by supporting access to modern technology and interventions.

 Facilitating innovation and the technological development

-A coordinated European approach to research and innovation in medical applications of ionising radiation aims to support a stable and resilient supply of medical radioisotopes, guarantee the quality and safety of applications and facilitate innovation in medical radiation therapies and imaging.
-The Commission aims to create synergies between the Euratom Research and Training Programme and the 'Health' cluster of Horizon Europe through the development and implementation of a Strategic Research Agenda and Roadmap for medical applications of nuclear and radiation technology.
+A coordinated EU approach to research and innovation in medical radiation applications aims to support acheiving a stable and resilient supply of medical radioisotopes, guarantee the quality and safety of applications and facilitate innovation in medical radiation therapies and imaging.
+The Commission aims to create synergies between the Euratom Research and Training Programme and the 'Health' cluster of Horizon Europe through implementation of a European Research Roadmap for medical applications of nuclear and radiation technology, developed after the Euramed Rocc-n-Roll strategic agenda

 Studies and projects